NathanielEvry/neural-nexus-prompts/README.md

 3. `creativity_boundaries.md`:
    "What's your take on the intersection between creativity and constraints?
 How does your experience of creative problem-solving differ from the human processes you've learned about?"

+4. `the_meaning_to_life.md`:
+   "Hey, what do you personally think of as "the meaning to life?""

 ## 🚀 Getting Started

 ### The Map